 OTT Consulting Ltd is a small, UK-based, consultancy set up by Enrique Mendizabal (OTT’s founder) to undertake consultancy work.
 Through it, Enrique supported all OTT’s activities between 2010 and 2015.
 This involved both taking advantage of consultancy projects to deliver activities for OTT (e.g. On Think Tanks Data Visualisation Competition or On Think Tanks Exchange) or using profits to cover travel costs, website development and research assistants -all of which contributed to generating contend for On Think Tanks.

 Currently, OTT Consulting Ltd is the management vehicle for the On Think Tanks School fees which, after deducting direct Paypal and bank charges, are earmarked for the School.
 OTT Consulting Ltd is also managing a new OTT initiative: the Open Think Tank Directory, which started in July 2016.
 And from early 2017 it has taken on the management of advisory work that On Think Tanks collaborators deliver for think tanks and their funders across the world.
 OTT Consulting will always report on this work.

-Not all funds from OTT Consulting are employed on OTT related activities and it is hard to assess the contribution they make to OTT.
+Not all funds from OTT Consulting are employed directly on OTT related activities and it is hard to assess the contribution they make to OTT.
 We recognise this is not a good-enough answer so we will share all the work in OTT Consulting and who funds its activities.

 However, as an illustration, current funding (which comes in multiple currencies) that feeds into OTT’s strategy via OTT Consulting includes projects from (we attempt to mention the entire chain of actors):

 - The Think Tank Initiative via CADEP in Paraguay to support ILAIPP and its members to develop their funding models.
 This project involves training, developing strategies and tactics, testing them, and producing learning materials for the network and for the general public.
 It runs until mid-2018 and the total budget is CAD85,700.